 Parentage: Bred by Georg Scheu as a “Sämling”, or seedling, from Riesling and Bukettraube at the Landesanstalt für Rebenzüchtung in Alzey.
 Scheu numbered all of his young plants consecutively, and this particular one was Seedling Number 88 – thus the name Sämling 88, a synonym for the “Scheu Vine”, or Scheurebe.

 Vineyard area: Grown mostly in Burgenland and the Steiermark.
 Between 1999 and 2015, the variety's total vineyard surface in Austria dropped, therefore, its importance is in decline.

 Grape cluster: medium-sized; cylindrical; shouldered; dense, round yellowish-green berries with a typical nutmeg-nuanced Sämling flavour.

 Ripening time: mid-season

 Significance, conditions: Waning in importance.
-At the Neusiedlersee (Lake Neusiedl), the TBA, Strohwein and Schilfwein styles are vinified.
+At Lake Neusiedl, TBA, Strohwein and Schilfwein styles are vinified.
 Requires good vineyard sites; sturdy with a high tolerance for dryness and limestone and very resistant to winter frost.